mach0gr/renegade-stick/README.md

 ESP32-C6 (DFR1075) is the only one that supports active battery level monitoring.
 The other two will only report a dummy 100% battery.
 However ESP32-C6 is the trickiest to flash although I hear this is fixed in late board or chip revisions.
 In any case I provide clear instructions how to flash each of them.

 # Build Instructions
+You can find build instructions with photos at the following file [Renegade Stick Assembly Guide](/assembly/Renegade Stick Assembly Guide.pdf)

 # Operating Instructions